What is Tennis Elbow?

 On exam, patients will usually have pain with resisted extension of the wrist and fingers.
 X-rays tend to be normal, but can show some signs of calcification.
 MRIs usually do not give any useful diagnostic information unless there are concerns for other causes of the pain.

 There is a four phased approach to treatment of this condition.
-Physical therapy is often all that is needed to treat the condition.
 Often a wrist brace or an offloading counterforce strap can provide relief with certain aggravating activities.
 If that fails, topical or oral anti-inflammatories can also be beneficial.
 Injections are the next step in treatment.
 Injections can consist of steroid to the surrounding tissue to help with the local inflammation, but the latest studies show that PRP (platelet rich plasma) has the best long term results in regards to actual resolution of symptoms.
 Finally, when all else fails, surgery is an option, however, many patients do not find consistent relief with the procedure, and many surgeons prefer to not perform this procedure.